-An Associate of Applied Science degree program in selected programs is offered in cooperation with the following technical colleges: Albany Technical College, East Central Technical College, Moultrie Area Technical College, Southwest Georgia Technical College, and Valdosta Technical College.
+An Associate of Applied Science degree program in selected programs is offered in cooperation with with partnering regional technical colleges.
 Students enrolled in this program can earn the Associate of Applied Science degree upon successful completion of an approved program at one of the technical colleges and 24 semester hours from the Valdosta State University Core Curriculum.
 Of these 24 hours, 21 must be taken in residence at Valdosta State University.